 Planned giving provides donors with an opportunity to leave a legacy to Holden Forests & Gardens.
-These gifts may provide you with additional income, help avoid or minimize taxes, and assure the long-term future of the Holden Arboretum and Cleveland Botanical Garden.
+These gifts may provide you with additional income, help minimize taxes, and assure the long-term future of the Holden Arboretum and Cleveland Botanical Garden.

 In appreciation, all who include the Holden Arboretum in their estate plans are inducted into the Albert Fairchild Holden Society.
 Those who include the Cleveland Botanical Garden in their estate plans are inducted into the Perennial Society.
 Membership to both societies includes invitations to special programs and mentions in HF&G’s annual report (as permitted).

 Holden Forests & Gardens is a collaboration of two affiliates, the Holden Arboretum (EIN: 34-0750346) and Cleveland Botanical Garden (EIN: 34-0239538).
 Holden Forests & Gardens represents that its affiliates are qualified as charitable organizations and IRS section 501(c)(3) non-profit public benefit organizations.

 Unless otherwise designated, planned gifts are placed into the respective organization’s endowment fund.

 One of the most popular and easiest ways to leave a legacy is to include the Cleveland Botanical Garden and/or Holden Arboretum (dba Holden Forests & Gardens) in your will or estate plan.
 A bequest is a gift made by a provision in your will or living trust.
 It can take the form of cash, securities, personal property, or real estate.
 If you already have a will, it is not necessary to change it.
 Your attorney can prepare a codicil (amendment) to your current will or living trust to include the Cleveland Botanical Garden or Holden Arboretum.